terrapower/armi/doc/user/radial_and_axial_expansion.rst

    * - Mean Coefficient Thermal Expansion
      - 2 x 10-6 1/°C

-This process is performed iteratively for each component as temperatures are modified.
-One important note about the thermal expansion implementation is that components are constrained within blocks, so the height of the component is determined by the height of its parent block.
-What follows is a simple example illustrating the behavior of thermal expansion for a block containing a single component.
+This process is performed iteratively for each component as temperatures change.
+One important note about the thermal expansion implementation is that components are constrained within blocks, so the height of the component is determined by the height of its parent Block.
+What follows is a simple example illustrating the behavior of thermal expansion for a Block containing a single Component.

 .. list-table:: Example Calculation of Radial and Axial Thermal Expansion for a Cylindrical Component
    :widths: 33 33 33